 Fangio’s much lower 1950 ranking suffers from poor reliability.
-An even more extreme example of this is Ascari’s 1954 season (not included here as he raced in fewer than half the GPs).
-Ascari DNF’d in every race he entered (although he still scored in half as these races due to the fastest lap rules at the time).
+An even more extreme example of this is Ascari’s 1954 season.
+Ascari DNF’d in every race he entered!
+He actually still scored in half as these races due to the fastest lap rules at the time.
+The results of this season are not included here as he raced in fewer than half the GPs

 José Froilán González is largely forgotten from F1 history, but is also quite highly ranked and held up relatively well as both Ascari’s and Fangio’s teammate.
 His contributions are the higher than average scores for Next Best Driver in 1951, 1953 and 1954.
 In 19 race finishes he recorded an impressive 15 podiums, although only 2 wins.

 Behind him is a competitive small group of competent drivers, which 1950 champion Farina is a part of.
-The quality of drivers on the grid during this period varied significantly, with many drivers racing only in a few Grand Prix and teammates constantly changing within a season.
+The quality of drivers on the grid during this period varied significantly.
+Many drivers also only raced only in a few Grand Prix and teammates changed regularly within a season.

 As noted above, Fangio has a remarkable conversion rate of both championships and top performances.
 His win rate was also incredibly impressive, especially when DNFs are discounted.
-Fangio is ranked as the strongest driver in the first 30 years of F1 history, and one of only two non 21st century drivers to feature in the top 10 list of best F1 drivers (more details below).
+Fangio is ranked as the strongest driver in the first 30 years of F1 history.
+He’s also one of only two non 21st century drivers to feature in the top 10 list of best F1 drivers.
 This is all the more remarkable given that he was in his 40s for almost all of his F1 career.

 Despite how close Ascari’s scores are to Fangio’s, he is somewhat lucky to have 2 best performing years.
 In one Fangio had reliability issues (1950) and in the other he didn’t even compete (1952).
-However, had Ascari survived his fatal crash and continued racing into the late 50s and beyond he would certainly have more years at the top, and would probably be better remembered by fans of F1 stats too.
+However, had Ascari survived his fatal crash and continued racing he would certainly have more years at the top.
+He’d also probably be better remembered by fans of F1 stats too.

 F1 GOAT: Stirling Moss